This Is What Whales Are Betting On Mastercard

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Mastercard options trades today is 2185.75 with a total volume of 5,589.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Mastercard's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Mastercard's whale trades within a strike price range from $165.0 to $350.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Mastercard's big money trades within a strike price range of $320.0 to $370.0 over the last 30 days.

 Mastercard Option Volume And Open Interest Over Last 30 Days